BugReportOnWeb/WorkTrack/README.md

 - [X] Responsiveness
 - [X] Skeleton component when loading
-- [ ] Indication for ongoing server request
+- [X] Indication for ongoing server request (Need one for deletion)
 - [ ] Animation on component/page change
 - [ ] Redoing About page